Halifax Panthers: 2009–present: rebuilding and championship success

-After a disappointing 6th place finish in 2016, the club again reached the qualifies in 2017 and 2018 finishing 3rd and 4th respectively.
+After a disappointing 6th place finish in 2016, the club again reached the qualifiers in 2017 and 2018 finishing 3rd and 4th respectively.
 This made the club the most successful part-time team in the RFL.
 Long serving director and chairman Michael Steele stepped down from the Board at the end of 2017.

 In December 2020, Halifax RLFC adopted the name Halifax Panthers.

-In the 2021 Championship season, Halifax Panthers finished in third place and qualified for the playoffs.
+In the 2021 Championship season, Halifax Panthers finished in third place and qualified for the play-offs.
 After defeating Whitehaven in the first week, Halifax travelled to Featherstone with the winner to play Toulouse Olympique in the Million Pound Game.
 Halifax would lose the match 42-10 which ended their season.
 It was also the final game for the retiring Scott Grix.

-In the 2022 RFL Championship season, Halifax finished third and qualified for the playoffs.
-However, they would be eliminated in the first week of the playoffs by York City losing 26-24.
+In the 2022 RFL Championship season, Halifax finished third and qualified for the play-offs.
+However, they would be eliminated in the first week of the play-offs by York City losing 26-24.

+In September 2024, the club was threatened with closure due to an outstanding bill to HMRC.

+On 11 September 2024, the club managed to stave off liquidation after paying their outstanding debt to the HMRC.

+Halifax started the 2025 RFL Championship season in fine form winning their opening six matches of the campaign.
+They would eventually finish the 2025 RFL Championship season in 5th place on the table.

 Stadiums

 1886–1998: Thrum Hall

 Shortly after they were founded in 1873, Halifax bought some land in Halifax from a farmer with the aim to build a multipurpose sports venue.
 Thrum Hall hosted rugby league finals and test matches as well as speedway.
-Halifax played at Thrum Hall for 112 years until they sold the land for £1.5 million to ASDA to move to a new stadium in the Super League era.
+Halifax played at Thrum Hall for 112 years, until they sold the land for £1.5 million to ASDA to move to a new stadium in the Super League era.

 Thrum Hall was notable for its distinctive slope.
-As it was built on the side of a hill, the ground had a 4 yard slope from the main grandstand side to the outer wing.
+As it was built on the side of a hill, the ground had a four yard slope from the main grandstand side to the outer wing.

 Thrum Hall had a spectator capacity of 9,832 when it closed as a sports venue.

-1999–Present: The MBi Shay
+1998–present: The Shay Stadium

-Halifax first played at the Shay in the 1998 Super League season and ground shared with association football team Halifax Town.
+Halifax played their first game at The Shay on Friday 10th April 1998 against Huddersfield Giants in the 1998 Super League season and ground shared with association football team Halifax Town.
 The Shay has a current capacity of 14,061 (5,830 seated).

 The Shay hosted games during the 2013 Rugby League World Cup.

+2025-2025: Odsal Stadium

+The Panthers Moved here temporarily due to pitch works, Their Last Game At Odsal Was On 17th August Against Hunslet.